 So, Mark now has a house that covers all possible fire risk but ironically, lives in a house with materials that are low in fire resistance, unattractive to the eye and uncomfortable to stay in.
 Above all, his family is not happy staying there.
 But he argued that he will recoup some of the money back when he sells back the equipment in 10 years’ time.

 I am sure many of you will find this story incredulous and cannot believe that Mark will make such an unwise decision.
 Yet, when it comes to building our own “financial house”, many of us use the same approach.
 Let me explain.

-Our financial house are life goals that we want to achieve in our life time, like living a comfortable life now and also at retirement.
-The fire risk are life risks that we face that may destroy our goals, such as loss of income due to death, disability and a medical crisis, as well as huge medical expenses one may incur.
+Our financial house is life goals that we want to achieve in our lifetime, like living a comfortable life now and also at retirement.
+The fire risk is life risks that we face that may destroy our goals, such as loss of income due to death, disability and a medical crisis, as well as huge medical expenses one may incur.
 The fire safety plan is the expensive whole life insurance plans which in many cases, are unnecessary.

-When you are doing your insurance planning, you should start with asking yourself three questions:
+When you are doing your insurance planning, you should start by asking yourself three questions:

 - How long you need the insurance cover?